KazDragon/terminalpp/README.md

 }
 ```

-All of these examples so far have ignored the read function for terminals since they only output to the screen.
 It is also possible to read from a terminal.
-This operation converts a sequence of ANSI protocol bytes into a series of tokens that can be inspected for regular text, control sequences (including function keys, arrow keys, etc.) and even mouse operations.
-The example project for this uses the [Console++ library](https://github.com/KazDragon/consolepp) to provide asynchronous key-by-key input from a console window.
+Standard C++ does not provide a way of reading from standard input asynchronously, so this requires operating system support.
+The [Console++ library](https://github.com/KazDragon/consolepp) library implements this for certain platforms.
+Its consolepp::console class models the channel concept, so it fits right into a terminal.
+Using the terminal to read bytes from the console will convert the input into a sequence of ANSI protocol bytes into a series of tokens that can be inspected for regular text, control sequences (including function keys, arrow keys, etc.) and even mouse operations if that is set in the terminal's behaviour.

 [wait_for_mouse_click project](examples/wait_for_mouse_click)
 ```cpp